Simple Bay Leaf Tea Recipe (and Benefits)

 How to make bay leaf tea

-Step 6: If you want you can sweeten the tea at this point but I usually omit sweeteners.
+Strain the tea.
+If you want you can sweeten the tea at this point but I usually omit sweeteners.
 You can also add your choice of milk, whether it is dairy or plant-based.
-Serve the tea hot.

 Bay leaf tea benefits